Handoff Strategies

 handoffs: # List of handoff route definitions

-- from: string # Required: source agent name
+- from_agent: string # Required: source agent name

 type: string # Optional: "announced" (default) or "discrete"